cpoff/hugo3/content/posts/meet-geordie.md

 I'm kinda envious TBH.

 We're already talking about possibly fostering another greyhound.
 Maybe we can alleviate Geordie's anxiety and get another poor rescue in good hands.
 Based on our first experience, I can't recommend greyhounds enough.
 They are the most lovable, social, routined pet a household could want.

+And don't ever try to tell me he doesn't appreciate a bowl of kibble all to his own, a few squeaky toys, and a warm bed to sleep in.